Daly City station: Station layout

-The station has three tracks with an island platform between the east tracks and a side platform next to the west track.
-The side platform is used primarily by southbound trains continuing to terminals on the Peninsula.
-The island platform is used primarily by northbound trains on the east track and by southbound trains terminating at the station (to return northbound) on the center track.
+Daly City station has three tracks, with an island platform serving the middle and eastern tracks and a side platform serving the western track.
+In regular operation, only the island platform is used for passenger boarding.
+The side platform is used only for passengers alighting from terminating Blue and Green line trains before they are taken out of service.

 Daly City station is served by a number of SamTrans and Muni bus routes.
 Most routes use the Niantic Avenue busway on the east side of the station; Muni route 54 and the shuttle routes stop on the west side of the station.